valenjet/upskill-in-testing-with-python/code/ch02/README.md

 That looks like it failed properly.

-### I6-S3: Code (green 🟩)
+### I6 - Step 3: Code (green 🟩)

-Now, let's make that failing test pass.

-The simplest thing that will make it pass is to check for absolute zero.
+Now, the simplest thing that will make it pass is to check for absolute zero.
 ```python
 # temperature_converter.py